mvysny/mvysny.github.io/_posts/2020-11-9-Vaadin8-communication-explained.md

 ]
 ```

-From that we can see that the component with ID 8 (the TextField, even though that's not visible from this particular UIDL)
+From that we can see that the component with ID 8
 needs to apply a new text.
+We can also see from `types` that the component 8 is mapped to type 14;
+from `typeMappings` we can see that it's the type `com.vaadin.ui.Label`.
+That means
+that the `Label` with ID 8 will change its text to `Thanks , it works!`.

 ## Message Ordering